-Earlier this year, my colleagues and I were discussing the relationship between saturated fat and cardiovascular disease.
-One of us was writing an article on the topic and we were discussing an unusual trial often included in meta-analyses.
+Earlier this year, my colleagues and I were discussing the relationship between saturated fat and cardiovascular disease and one of us was writing an article on a very unusual trial often included in meta-analyses of the topic.

 Here is a summary of the trial,

 “A controlled intervention trial, with the purpose of testing the hypothesis that the incidence of coronary heart disease (CHD) could be decreased by the use of serum-cholesterol-lowering (SCL) diet, was carried out in 2 mental hospitals near Helsinki in 1959–71.

 The subjects were hospitalized middle-aged men.
 One of the hospitals received the SCL diet, i.e. a diet low in saturated fats and cholesterol and relatively high in polyunsaturated fats, while the other served as the control with a normal hospital diet.
 Six years later the diets were reversed, and the trial was continued another 6 years.”

 The study didn’t just include men, it also included women and is discussed in a separate paper by the same research group.

 In total, the “two studies” (really just one study) had a sample size of 818 participants (for hard CVD events), so they often weigh quite a bit in meta-analyses.

 I’d like to bring attention to one particular meta-analysis published eight years ago by Mozaffarian, Micha, & Wallace, 2010.
 It’s one of the most cited meta-analyses on this topic, with Google Scholar indicating that it’s been cited by over 900+ academic sources.
 Web of Science indicates that it’s been cited by 466 papers at the time of writing this post.